 - Use water and a soft washcloth (or wipes that don’t contain any alcohol because that will sting like a mofo on a sore bum) to thoroughly clean the area, then pat dry with a soft towel.
 (You don’t want to trap in more moisture.)

-- Use a barrier cream, such as Triple Paste, to protect the dried area from urine and stools.
+- Use a barrier cream like Triple Paste to protect the dried area from urine and stools.

 - If possible, air that kid’s bum out.
 If it’s warm out, go outside and take off the diaper and the cream to let the air at the little bum.
 If you’re inside, put your kiddo sans diaper on a towel – or that ugly blanket Aunt Linda gave you.

-- You can also sneak a diaper off during naps and use a towel and a waterproof pad underneath to get some good air.
+- You can also sneak a diaper off during playtime use a towel and a waterproof pad underneath to get some good air.

 What does it look like?